Alternatives to Roundup

 “There’s a reason that glyphosate is still in use despite the health concerns about it,” Ryan Farley, co-founder and CEO of LawnStarter, told Drugwatch.
 “It’s a highly effective weed killer that doesn’t affect Roundup Ready crops, meaning that you can spray it all over a field and only kill the plants you don’t want.”

-Warning labels on Roundup products do not inform consumers of these risks, and the U.S. Environmental Protection Agency is reviewing glyphosate’s status as a human health concern and environmental contaminant.
+Warning labels on Roundup products do not inform consumers of these risks, and the U.S. Environmental Protection Agency in 2020 initially found no human health risks with glyphosate, Roundup’s active ingredient.
+The EPA is currently reassessing glyphosate’s status as a human health concern and environmental contaminant.
 This ongoing situation has led to confusion among consumers, sparking over 100,000 Roundup lawsuits against Bayer, the manufacturer of Roundup, and leading them to search for safer alternatives.

 Natural and Organic Alternatives

 Natural Roundup alternatives don’t contain glyphosate.
 Instead, they use soap, vinegar, salt combinations, corn gluten meal and iron-based herbicides to kill weeds.
-Some contain acetic acid — or vinegar — which damages the leaf cuticle and causes cell leakage to kill weeds rapidly.
+Some contain acetic acid — the component that gives vinegar its characteristic odor — which damages the leaf cuticle and causes cell leakage to kill weeds rapidly.
 Manual weed control methods like mulching and pouring boiling water over adult plants can also deter growth.

 Organic Alternatives to Roundup